 Athletes who are not fully recovered from an initial concussion are significantly vulnerable for recurrent, cumulative, and even catastrophic consequences of a second concussive injury.
-Such difficulties are prevented if the athlete is allowed time to recover from the concussion and return to play decisions are carefully made.
-No athlete should return-to-sport or other at-risk participation when symptoms of concussion are present and recovery is ongoing.
+The risk of such difficulties is diminished if the athlete is allowed time to recover from the concussion and return to play decisions are carefully made.
+No athlete should return-to-sport or other physical activity when symptoms of concussion are present.